alexkalinins/cnn-lstm-stock/README.md

 **DISCLAIMER:** The predictions made by this algorithm should not be taken as financial advice.
 I am not responsible for any losses caused as a result of using this model.

+## TODO

+This project is still ongoing.
+The accuracy of the prediction still leaves much to be desired.
+The project can still be improved:

+ - [ ] Better data processing; z-score standardization may not be enough.
+ - [ ] More balanced selection of training tickers; there are more bullish stocks than bearish.
+ - [ ] Experimentation with different sequence lengths.
+ - [ ] Experimentation with different architectures (might mean renaming the repo :wink:).
+ - [ ] Plotting.

+Contributions to the repo are very welcome.

 ## Implementation Details

-The *final* model is implemented in `model1.py`.
+The *current* model is implemented in `model1.py`.
 The architecture does not differ too much from Lu et al., but adjustments were made to improve the loss.
+There is still work to be done to improve the model.
 The following is the architecture in `model1.py`

  1. The input data consists of 10 time steps of 6 variables each.
  2. A 1D Convolution (kernel size of 1; 32 filters) is applied to the data.
 Each filter is akin to a dot product between a time step and some parameter vector.